docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-suites.rst

 The model view for the camera matrix is inverse of the matrix obtained from `AEGP_GetEffectCameraMatrix()`__.

-Also note that our matrix is row-based; OpenGL’s is column-based.
+Also note that our matrix is row-based; OpenGL's is column-based.

 Do This Many Times
 ********************************************************************************